No warnings for Queensland

 - 1.5 to 2 metres.

-- East to southeasterly 1 to 1.5 metres, decreasing below 1 metre by early evening.
+- 1.5 to 2 metres, decreasing to 1 to 1.5 metres during the morning, then decreasing to 1 metre by early evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.